-We will be issuing warrants to purchase 13,333,333 of our Class A common stock (or up to 15,333,333 shares of our Class A common stock if the underwriters' over-allotment option is exercised in full) as part of the units offered by this prospectus and, simultaneously with the closing of this offering, we will be issuing in a private placement an aggregate of 6,666,667 private placement warrants (or up to 7,466,667 private placement warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one share of our Class A common stock at \$11.50 per share.
+We will be issuing warrants to purchase 13,333,333 of our Class A common stock (or up to 15,333,333 shares of our Class A common stock if the underwriters' over-allotment option is exercised in full) as part of the units offered by this prospectus and, simultaneously with the closing of this offering, we will be issuing in a private placement an aggregate of 9,333,333 private placement warrants, each exercisable to purchase one share of our Class A common stock at \$11.50 per share.
 Our sponsor currently owns an aggregate of 11,500,000 founder shares.
 The founder shares are convertible into Class A common stock on a one-for-one basis, subject to adjustment as set forth herein.
 In addition, if our sponsor makes any working capital loans, up to \$1,500,000 of such loans may be converted into warrants, at the price of \$1.50 per warrant at the option of the lender.
 Such warrants would be identical to the private placement warrants, including as to exercise price, exercisability and exercise period.
 Our public warrants are also redeemable by us for shares of our Class A common stock as described in "Description of Securities - Warrants - Redemption of Warrants When the Price per Share of Our Class A Common Stock Equals or Exceeds \$10.00."